bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

    y = b \odot x + (1-b) \odot (x \odot exp(s(b\odot x))  + t(b \odot x)) \tag{12}

 Finally, the choice of architecture for :math:`s(\cdot)` and :math:`t(\cdot)` functions is important.
-The paper uses ResNet blocks as a backbone to define these functions with additional normalization layers (see more details on these and other modifications I did below).
+The paper uses Resnet blocks as a backbone to define these functions with additional normalization layers (see more details on these and other modifications I did below).
 But they do use a few interesting things here that I want to call out: